 Data

 Indicators for the typology of LTC systems came from two data sources (Table 1).
 First, six quantitative measures were extracted at the 10th of December 2018 for 36 countries on 18 time points (2000-2017) from OECD health data (OECD, 2018).
-Another six qualitative indicators were distilled from information within the Missoc database (MISSOC, 2018), the Health in Transition reports (European Observatory on Health Systems and Policies, 2018) and the ESPN reports of the European Union (European Commission, 2018) through a coding scheme developed and applied by the first author.
-Figure 1: Coding scheme of institutional indicators
+Another six institutional indicators were distilled from information within the Missoc database (MISSOC, 2018), the Health in Transition reports (European Observatory on Health Systems and Policies, 2018) and the ESPN reports of the European Union (European Commission, 2018) In case of ambiguous information, we searched for additional information on the indicator within scientific publications and countries’ official websites

-CODING SCHEMESince in some countries regional or municipal rules prevail more often than national laws, the codes refer to the dominant rules in place.
-In case of ambiguous information, we searched for additional information on the indicator within scientific publications and countries’ official websites.
-To double-check our coded values we searched fornational LTC policy experts and asked for support.
-Between May and July 2019 we sent them a questionnaire containing the coding scheme and our assessment of codes.
-We then asked the experts to do the coding themselves.
-Policy experts had the possibility to change values based on their expertise, if findings differed.
+The codes refer to the national rules or the dominant rules in place, since in some countries regional or municipal rules prevail ..
+To double-check our coded values, we contacted national LTC policy experts sent them a questionnaire containing the coding scheme and our assessment of codesWe received XX questionaires with comments to our coding back between May and July 2019.

 The availability of cash benefits (CASH) as part of the public-private-mix dimension thereby could take values of 0, describing a system where only inkind-benefits are available.
-If cash benefits were bound to long-term care related services and aids, the indicator was coded 1, while unbound benefits were coded with a 2.
+If the use of cash benefits were bound to specific services and aids, the indicator was coded 1, while unbound benefits, where the use of the benefit was is to the benficiaries own discression, were coded with a 2.
 The access dimension consists of three choice and one means-testing indicators.
 Since this could lead to a strong overweighting of choice within the cluster analysis, we constructed a cumulative index from all three choice sub-indicators.
 This index (CIDX) may take values between 0-4, where 0 means absolute freedom of choice, while 4 reflects strong restrictions.
 Finally, if a country system applies no means-testing in LTC systems, it was coded 0 and 1 if means-testing takes place.

 --- TABLE 1 ABOUT HERE ---